 |Max. battery runtimes*||4.0 ah: up to 15 min|

 6.0 ah: 130 min

 * Battery run times and charging times partially calculated.

 Dewalt – Company history

 In 1924, Raymond E. Dewalt, the inventor of the radial arm saw, started the Dewalt Products Company in Leola, Pennsylvania.
 The first product was an electrical universal woodworking machine called the Dewalt „Wonder-Worker“.
 Dewalt Products Co. was in-corporated under Dewalt Inc. in 1947.

 In 1960 the company was acquired by Black and Decker that already produced radial arm saws and other large stationary power equipment.
 Black and Decker expanded the Dewalt brand in subsequent years and used it to replace their own construction trademark in 1992.
-Today, Dewalt is a wordwide brand of high-quality power tools and hand tools for the manufacturing, construction and woodworking industry.
+Today, Dewalt is a wordwide brand of high-quality power tools, such as the Dewalt blower 40V Max XR, for the manufacturing, construction and woodworking industry.